bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pitch TODO:
 * Consolidate colours
+    * With proscenium
-* Make colour contrast work in popup.
+    * Make all popup views brown
 * Scroll to top of page when changing pages.
 * Illustrator
     * Home button